1j01/simple-console/README.md

 Creates a console instance.

+**Note:** The `SimpleConsole` object is referred to as `console` below, but you should probably give it a different name so it doesn't conflict with the global console object.

-`options.handleCommand(input)` is required.
+`options.handleCommand(input)` is called when the user hits <kbd>Enter</kbd>.
 You can handle the input however you want.
 It's recommended that you catch errors and log them with `console.error`.
+Other logging methods are documented below.

+`options.outputOnly` specifies that there should be no input.
+You must specify either `outputOnly` or `handleCommand`.

-`options.placeholder` is strongly recommended especially with the default styling as there is very little other indication of the input (when it's not focused).
+`options.placeholder` is strongly recommended especially with the default input styling as there is very little visual indication of the input (when it's not focused).

-`options.autofocus` should be used within an application that is primarily a console.
+`options.autofocus` should be used within an application where the console is the primary interaction point.

 `options.storageID` should be used to separate the command history of different consoles.

-**Note:** The `SimpleConsole` object is referred to as `console` below, but you should probably give it a different name so it doesn't conflict with the global console object.

 #### `console.element`